Scam messages have been sent out in the Tax Administration’s name. Read more about scams.

 Pursuant to the tax treaty between Finland and Bulgaria, wages earned from work done in Finland can be taxed in Finland if a resident of Bulgaria works for a non-Bulgarian employer in Finland (Agreement between the Republic of Finland and the Republic of Bulgaria on avoiding double taxation of income, Article 7 (11/1986)).
 This provision of Finland’s treaty with Bulgaria applies both to leased workers and to other workers.

-3 Personal identity code and (the construction sector's) individual Tax Number
+3 Personal identity code and tax number

 3.1 Personal identity code